LLNL/sundials/doc/shared/sundials/SUNContext.rst

    :param profiler: a :c:type:`SUNProfiler` object to associate with this
         context; this is ignored if profiling is not enabled.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

-.. c:function:: SUNErrCode SUNContext_SetLogger(SUNContext ctx, SUNLogger logger)
+.. c:function:: SUNErrCode SUNContext_SetLogger(SUNContext sunctx, SUNLogger logger)

    Sets the :c:type:`SUNLogger` object associated with the :c:type:`SUNContext` object.